Do you Invest in a Passive Foreign Investment Company?

 - Money market accounts

-Usually taxpayers with the above investments will have several to dozens of PFICs within these investments.
+Often taxpayers with such accounts will have several to dozens of PFICs within these investments.

 How Does this Impact me Financially?